 Total Cash Flow $2,104.44

 Not as nice as I hoped.
 The repairs really cut into the profits.
 But still very positive, and that’s $2,100 I have in my pocket.
 In unrecognized gains, the property is really climbing up there in value.
 And I can’t wait to see what kind of loss I get to count against this years personal income.

 Up next for this property: the lease runs out in June.
 I’m hoping the current tenant will stay on another year.
 We’ll see.

 You can read the entirety of my rental property experience by sifting through the real estate category.

-What are your thoughts on our year two cash flow report?
+What are your thoughts on our year three cash flow report?
 Leave your comment or question below.

 So see last year’s cash flow report, click the next page below…